 If you snore and frequently wake up with a dry mouth and sore throat, it’s likely that you sleep with your mouth open.
-For those looking for ways to cure that snoring in record time, you might be interested in Snorgo as its users have seen a reduction in their snoring in as little as one week.
+For those looking for ways to stop snoring if you mouth is open, this article can help.
+Those looking for ways to cure that snoring in record time, you might be interested in Snorgo as its users have seen a reduction in their snoring in as little as one week.

 Snorgo is a British designed and manufactured snoring aid that helps people that sleep with their mouth open to stop snoring by training the involuntary muscles in and around the upper respiratory tract.
 (Your nasal cavity, mouth and throat).
 Simply put, by strengthening these areas with simple daily exercises that can be completed in less than two minutes, you can reduce and eventually cure snoring for good in most people.